electric-sql/electric/website/docs/guides/writes.md

 - presents a single table interface for reads and writes
 - auto-syncs the local writes to the server

-The three tabs below illustrate this.
 The application code code in [`index.tsx`](https://github.com/electric-sql/electric/blog/main/examples/write-patterns/patterns/4-through-the-db/index.tsx) stays very simple.
-The complexity is abstracted into the local database schema, defined in [`local-schema.sql`](https://github.com/electric-sql/electric/blog/main/examples/write-patterns/patterns/4-through-the-db/local-schema.sql) and the write-path sync utility in [`sync.ts`](https://github.com/electric-sql/electric/blog/main/examples/write-patterns/patterns/4-through-the-db/local-schema.sql):
+Most of the complexity is abstracted into the local database schema, defined in [`local-schema.sql`](https://github.com/electric-sql/electric/blog/main/examples/write-patterns/patterns/4-through-the-db/local-schema.sql).
+The write-path sync utility in [`sync.ts`](https://github.com/electric-sql/electric/blog/main/examples/write-patterns/patterns/4-through-the-db/local-schema.sql) handles sending data to the server.

+These are shown in the three tabs below:

 :::tabs
 == index.tsx